Tests and diagnosisBy Mayo Clinic Staff

 To help reach a diagnosis, your doctor may recommend one or more of the following:

 - Blood pressure monitoring.
 Your doctor will measure your blood pressure both while you're sitting and while you're standing and will compare the measurements.
-Your doctor will diagnose orthostatic hypotension if you have a 20 millimeters of mercury (mm Hg) drop in your systolic blood pressure or a 10 mm Hg drop in your diastolic blood pressure within three minutes of standing up, or if standing causes signs and symptoms.
+Your doctor will diagnose orthostatic hypotension if you have a drop of 20 millimeters of mercury (mm Hg) in your systolic blood pressure or a drop of 10 mm Hg in your diastolic blood pressure within two to five minutes of standing up, or if standing causes signs and symptoms.

 - Stress test.
-Some heart problems that can cause low blood pressure are easier to diagnose when your heart is working harder than when it's at rest.
-During a stress test, you'll exercise, such as walking on a treadmill.
-Or, you may be given medication to make your heart work harder if you're unable to exercise.
-When your heart is working harder, your heart will be monitored with electrocardiography or echocardiography.
-Your blood pressure also will be monitored.
+A stress test is performed while you're exercising, such as walking on a treadmill.
+Or you may be given medication to make your heart work harder if you're unable to exercise.
+When your heart is working harder, your heart will be monitored with electrocardiography, echocardiography or other tests.